Coin Magic by Rick Holcome, Craig Petty, Quique Marduk, Roddy McGhie, John Kerry, and Michael Ammar

 RealMagicReview says...

-Coin magic offers visual flair and nostalgia, while Crazy Man's Handcuffs is a straightforward but impactful choice.
+Coin magic offers visual flair and nostalgia, while Crazy Man's Handcuffs is a straightforward but impactful choice for strong audience engagement.

 RoosReviews says...